-Picturing United States History: An Interactive Resource for Teaching with Visual Evidence is a digital project based on the belief that visual materials are vital to understanding the American past.
-This website provides online "Lessons in Looking," a guide to Web resources, forums, essays, reviews, and classroom activities to help teachers incorporate visual evidence into their classrooms.
-The Picturing U.S. History site will also serve as a clearing house for teachers interested in incorporating visual documents into their U.S. history, American studies, American literature, or other humanities courses.
+Picturing United States History is a digital project based on the belief that visual materials are vital to understanding the American past.
+This website provides online essays, lectures, and reflective classroom lessons to help teachers incorporate visual evidence into their classrooms.

 Overview of approaches to using visual or material culture in teaching.
 These essays cite examples of compelling visual evidence, raise critical questions about historical method and pedagogy, and provide links to valuable online resources.

 Image: Theodor de Bry (after John White), Towne of Pomieooc, engraving

 Presentations from recent NEH Summer Institutes on the Visual Culture of the American Civil War.
 These lectures show how visual evidence illuminates key issues, developments, and events in U.S. history and model instructional methods for analyzing archival visual materials.